rdashcr7/MMPBSA-calculations/README.md

 What This Workflow Does
 MD Simulation
 Runs a 50 ns NVT simulation for a receptor-ligand complex using OpenMM.
 The trajectory is written to complex_trajectory.dcd, and final structures are saved as PDB files.
+These final files are stripped of water and ions.
+These are dry pdb files.

-Topology Generation
+Topology Generation for MMPBSA

 Uses pdb2amber and tleap to create: